temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 ## Use case: tctl

-Suppose that a developer wants to view Workflow History.
-This can be done with the following command:
+Suppose that you want to view Workflow History.
+This information will need to be decoded before it can be viewed.

+You can use [tctl workflow showid](/docs/tctl/workflow/showid) to view a Workflow Execution Event History.

 ```bash
     tctl workflow showid <workflowID>
 ```

-This command retrieves all events that occurred within that Workflow, along with a list of details.
-These details might include a Payload.
-Without a Codec Server, this Payload cannot be read.
+With a Codec Server, the Payload is decoded after being deserialized by tctl's default Data Converter.

-Codec Servers allow further customization for Payload objects.
 The default Data Converter sends the Payload to a given endpoint, and receives a decoded Payload if the API returns a successful result.

 The Data Converter passes this result back to the command line, which prints the decoded result.

 ## Use case - Web UI

-Suppose that another developer wanted to view the Workflow History of a given Workflow on their browser.
-This view allows the developer to see additional information about the Workflow, such as the time needed for each Event to occur.
+Suppose that you'd rather view the Workflow History on a web browser.
+Temporal's Web UI allows you to see additional information about the Workflow, such as the time needed for each Event to occur.

 Payload information can also be seen under the 'input' and 'result' variables.
 Without a Codec Server, this information remains encoded.

 Passing these Payloads through a Codec Server will return decoded results to the Web UI.
+Make sure to [enter a valid URL and port](/docs/clusters/how-to-set-up-codec-server/#web-ui) for the codec endpoint when configuring the Codec Server.